dbastosdev/dbastosdev/README.md

 👋 Hello!
-I'm a beginner Software Developer with basic and undergraduate knowledge in many techs like Java POO, HTML, CSS, Javascript, Node.js, PHP, Laravel and MySql database.
+I'm a beginner Software Developer with knowledge in many techs like Java, Spring Boot, HTML, CSS, Javascript, Node.js, PHP, Laravel and MySql database.

 I love how tech can impact business and change people lives.
 I’m very curious, adaptable and open to new challenges.